C/1979 Y1 (Bradfield)

 C/1979 Y1 (Bradfield), also known as Comet 1979X and 1979l, is a long period comet discovered by William A. Bradfield on 24 December 1979.
 The comet has an orbital period of 308 ± 6 years and last passed perihelion on 21 December 1979.
 It is considered to be the parent body of the July Pegasids meteor shower.
+It is expected to next come to perihelion around 2287.

 Observational history

 The comet was discovered by amateur astronomer William A. Bradfield on 24 December 1979, using a 150mm f5.5 refractor at Dernancourt, South Australia.
 It was the 10th comet discovered by Bradfield, who had been searching for 67 hours following the discovery of his previous comet.
 The comet was discovered three days after perihelion and was estimated to have an apparent magnitude of 5.
 Bradfield also reported it had a tail over a degree long.
 The comet was then located in the constellation of Scorpius and moving southwards.

 In January the comet remained around magnitude 5, as it was approaching Earth.
 On 8 January its tail was reported to be three degrees long as seen by 15×80 binoculars, while by 17 January it was reported to be two degrees long.
 The comet was moving southwards until 23 January, when it reached a declination of -80°, and consequently moved rapidly northwards, becoming visible from the northern hemisphere on 26 January, when the comet was 0.2 AU from Earth.
 On 6 February the ion tail of the comet appeared to undulate, shifting its axis by about 10 degrees in 27 minutes, due to a solar wind disturbance.
 In February the comet faded as it moved away from Earth and its tail became shorter, being 5 arcminutes long on 18 February.
 The comet was last detected on 17 March 1980, when it had an apparent magnitude of 11.7.